gitlabhq/gitlabhq/doc/user/project/issues/managing_issues.md

 ## Create a new issue

-When you create a new issue, you'll be prompted to fill in the [data and fields of the issue](issue_data_and_actions.md), as illustrated below.
-If you know the values you want to assign to an issue, you can use the [Quick actions](../quick_actions.md) feature to input values, instead of selecting them from lists.
+When you create a new issue, you are prompted to fill in the [data and fields of the issue](issue_data_and_actions.md), as illustrated below.
+If you know the values you want to assign to an issue, you can use the [Quick actions](../quick_actions.md) feature to input values.

 While creating an issue, you can associate it to an existing epic from current group by selecting it using **Epic** dropdown.

 ### Accessing the New Issue form

-There are many ways to get to the New Issue form from within a project:
+There are many ways to get to the New Issue form from a project's page:

 - Navigate to your **Project's Dashboard** > **Issues** > **New Issue**: